Velocidex/velociraptor-docs/content/blog/2022/2022-03-22-deaddisk/_index.md

 ## Analysis of non windows disk images

-In the previous example, we exported the `vmdk` image as a flat file and simply relies on Velociraptor to parse the filesystem using its inbuilt NTFS parser.
+In the previous example, we exported the `vmdk` image as a flat file and simply relied on Velociraptor to parse the filesystem using its inbuilt NTFS parser.

-For other operating systems, Velociraptor does not currently have a native parser (for example for Linux of MacOS).
+For other operating systems, Velociraptor does not currently have a native parser (for example for Linux or MacOS).
 Instead, Velociraptor relies on another tool mounting the image filesystem as a directory.

-We can still do the same thing as before however, by remapping the directory instead.
+We can still perform the analysis as before however, by remapping the mounted directory instead of a raw image.

 To demonstrate this process I will mount the flat image using the Linux loopback driver and the built in Linux NTFS filesystem support.